SwedbankPay/developer.swedbankpay.com/payments/trustly/other-features.md

 ## Create Payment

-Within the Trustly payments part of the eCommerce API, you can create one type of payment and you can inspect and alter the details of the individual transactions within the payment.
+In Trustly Payments, you can create one type of payment and you can inspect and alter the details of the individual transactions within the payment.

 To create a Trustly payment, you perform an HTTP `POST` against the `payments`